jamesunger/saws/README.md

 The configuration file is designed to contain the minimum amount of information necessary to determinately recreate an environment.
 Important JSON configuration params:

 * initialconfig: file to use for initial UserData.
-This file will be templated with key AWS information: SAWS_ACCESSKEY, SAWS_SECRETKEY, SAWS_S3BUCKET, SAWS_HOSTNAME, SAWS_VPC
+This file will be templated with key AWS information: SAWS_S3_ACCESSKEY, SAWS_S3_SECRETKEY, SAWS_S3BUCKET, SAWS_HOSTNAME, SAWS_VPC
 * s3bucket: the S3 bucket to store central configuration data.
 This will be automatically created if it does not exist
 * vpc: the CIDR range of the VPC.
 This should encompass any private/public subnet CIDR range.
 * privatenet: the CIDR range of the private subnet in the VPC